pbhogan/InControl/README.md

 ## Known Issues

 * Not all platforms trigger the `DeviceAttached` event (OUYA in particular).
 If Unity's `Input.joystickNames()` is updated by the platform while the app is running, it will work.
 Every platform does, however, report all newly connected devices once the app is relaunched.
 * Some controller specific buttons (like Start, Select, Back, OUYA, Xbox Guide, PS3, etc.) are not part of the standardized set of supported inputs simply because they do not work on every platform.
-You should not generally be using these buttons anyway.
-Use of the OUYA button, for example, is dangerous as the user is just as likely to quit your app do what they intend.
+You should not be using these buttons in a generalized cross-platform capacity.
+Use of the OUYA button, for example, is dangerous as the user is just as likely to accidentally quit your app as do what they intend.

 ## Dependencies